trunk-os/charon-packages/docs/Packaging Specification.md

 Types are a bit different here.
 Since we can template any type, types of values in the manifest are always string.
 During processing, they are "compiled", which means the template variables are interpolated and so on, then the types are converted to native types.

-What this means for you: you are allowed to use template variables where things like integers or booleans are expected, but be advise any attempt to convert an invalid value at compilation time will result in an error.
+What this means for you: you are allowed to use template variables where things like integers or booleans are expected, but be advised that any attempt to convert an invalid value at compilation time will result in an error.
 This is to allow the question/answer system to work effectively in the face of erroneous user input.
 ## Top-Level Parameters

 These parameters all start at the top-level of the object; more on their innards are below.